CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Harmonic VOS Upload Guide/index.md

 ---
-id: harmonic-vos-upload
+id: ftc-harmonic-vos-upload-guide
-title: Harmonic VOS Upload
+title: FTC Harmonic VOS Upload Guide
 ---

-# Harmonic VOS Upload
+# FTC Harmonic VOS Upload Guide

 > **NOTE:** This will require a local web server that needs to be open to the public.